sillyhatday/GAMEBOY-MBC3-2MB/README.md

 **74LVC1G332GW**

 This OR gate is needed to allow games to be saved properly.
 Some MBC1 and 99% of MBC5 do not require it.
 Due to the MBC3 controlling the write access to the FRAM, the correct write pulses aren't done.
 This doesn't effect SRAM but is not compatible with FRAM.

+16/06/23

+Tidied up readme a bit and a minopr PCB revision.
+Updated battery holder footprint and added a version without JLC markings.
+You know what to do.

 19/04/23